WaiYanMyintMo/Snake/README.md

 Written in .NET Core 3.1

 ## Quick Start Guide
 Valid keys are arrow keys ← ↑ → ↓ or WASD.
 The inputs are queued (you can delete queue by pressing 'C')

-The console will wait until you press one of these.

 You win when the entire screen is filled with snake.
+When game is over, you will see your snake's length.

 You grow by eating apples, denoted as 'a'.
 You snake head will be marked with 'H' and the rest of the body will be marked as 'S'.
 You snake will warp around the edges by default.

-When game is over, you will see your snake's length.

 You may pass command line parameters / change source code config to control various configurations.
 Use --help for more info.

-The default game world size is your max possible console / terminal size.
+The default game world size is current console size.
 Full-screen may cause flickers.
 Set verbose mode to get relevant information, after game is over.
-Recommended world size is (50, 20).

 ## Quick Project Explanation
 Split into "Core" class library that has the world class.
 And then the "Snake" console project, that deals with input + rendering + extra UI logic.

 Both have configurable Options class.
 The rest you may read the code / ask me through issues.